eibiflo/cf_cookiemanager/Documentation/Installation/Index.rst

 ..
 Tip::
-    If the import is faulty:
+    If the import is unsuccessful:

     Disable the extension via Composer :guilabel:`composer rem codingfreaks/cf-cookiemanager`.